Santo Niño de Cebú: Patronage

 The Santo Niño (left) was considered the patron of Cebu.
 The Archdiocese of Cebu declared Our Lady of Guadalupe of Cebú (right) as the principal patroness of Cebu in 2002, sparking controversy among locals and officials alike.

-The Santo Niño was popularly considered the official patron of Cebu, but the Church in the Philippines suppressed the notion and clarified that it is not the representation of a saint that intercedes to God but rather God in the person of Jesus.
+The Santo Niño was popularly considered the official patron of Cebu, but the Church in the Philippines suppressed the notion and clarified that it is not the representation of a saint that intercedes to God but rather an image of Jesus, who is God the Son Incarnate.
 Instead, the Archbishop of Cebu, Cardinal Ricardo Vidal, declared Our Lady of Guadalupe of Cebú as the principal patroness of Cebu in 2002.
 While the declaration was initially met with negative reactions from the Cebuano people, a priest from the Colegio del Santo Niño defended the Archbishop's declaration.
-Eventually, the Virgin Mary under the title of “Guadalupe de Cebu” was welcomed as the official patroness and protectress of Cebu.
+Eventually, the Virgin Mary under the title of “Guadalupe de Cebú” gained acceptance as the official patroness and protectress of Cebu.

-The devotion to the Santo Niño is common with worldwide veneration of the Infant Jesus of Prague.
-The image is found in many houses, business establishments, and public transportation.
-Traditionally, the image is often dressed in one of two colors: red is common for domestic images, while green – symbolizing luck – is worn by those enshrined in businesses.
-However, the church declared that red is the prescribed color of the image, not green.
-It is also often dressed in miniature costumes that often reflect the profession of its devotee such as physicians, nurses, policemen, or teachers.
-Another popular variation is the Santo Niño de Atocha which in the country is uniquely in a standing pose rather than seated as with the Spanish version.
+Veneration of the Santo Niño is part of wider devotion to the Child Jesus as shown by other international expressions and manifestations, such as the Infant Jesus of Prague and the Holy Infant of Atocha.
+Variants of these images (with the latter in a standing posture unique to the Philippines) are found in many houses, establishments, and public transportation.
+The image is often dressed or painted in one of two colors: red is common for domestic images, while green – symbolizing luck – is for those enshrined in businesses.
+However, the Church has declared red as the only color for the image, and discouraged green and the image’s depiction as the so-called Santo Niño de la Suerte ("Holy Child of Luck"), with the reason being the image is not to be a superstitious attractor of material wealth.
+Many also often dress their images in miniature costumes which often reflect the profession or interests of a devotee, such as physicians, nurses, policemen, teachers, basketball players, and so on.